Jessica Sparks

 Bio

-Jessica Sparks is a Ph.D. student at the University of Florida.
+Jessica Sparks is a Ph.D. candidate at the University of Florida.
 Prior to starting her Ph.D., she was a tenure-track assistant professor at Savannah State University in the Department of Journalism and Mass Communications.
 In that role, she served as the track coordinator for the journalism concentration in the department, as well as director of the 69th annual Southern Regional Press Institute.
 At Savannah State, she advised the award-winning student publication Tiger's Roar and the honors group for the department, the Savannah State chapter of the Society for Collegiate Journalists.

 Sparks is a former news reporter with a specialization in political news.
 She has done work with The Herald Bulletin in Anderson, Indiana, AnnArbor.com in Michigan, CNN.com, Bluffton Today in South Carolina, The Wall Street Journal and The Washington Post.